ezenielrios/jwa/README.md

 Real time example
 1. Applying brakes
 2. Switching on our laptop/computer system
--- in java , we implement abstractingby interfaces and abstract classes (details in week2)
+-- in java , we implement abstracting by interfaces and abstract classes (details in week2)

 Encapsulation
 ---------------